PaulRenvoise/flashback/README.md

 Flashback's helpers are currently organised within 7 modules, and global helpers:

 - `accessing/`
-    - `dig()` recursively fetch keys and indices in a nested dict or sequence
+    - `dig()` recursively fetch keys and indices in a nested mapping or sequence
     - `values_at()` retrieves values from each given keys in dictionary
     - `pick()` fetches key/value pairs with given keys from a dictionary
 - `caching/`